-- 4.4.1 If rapid tranquilisation is needed while a patient is secluded, undertake with caution, following the above recommendations and: - a) be aware of and prepared to address any complications associated with rapid tranquilisation - b) ensure the patient is observed within eyesight by a trained staff member with Immediate Life Support Skills for first 30 minutes - c) undertake a risk assessment and consider ending the seclusion when rapid tranquilisation has taken effect.
+- 4.4.1 If rapid tranquilisation is needed while a service user is secluded, undertake with caution, following the above recommendations and - a) Be aware of and prepared to address any complications associated with rapid tranquilisation - b) Ensure the service user is observed within eyesight by a trained staff member with Immediate Life Support Skills for first 30 minutes. - c) Undertake a risk assessment and consider ending the seclusion when rapid tranquilisation has taken effect.